What Damages Can You Get From A Personal Injury Claim?

 Punitive damages are only awarded to the plaintiff as a result of the despicable or reprehensible behavior of the defendant.
 Unlike compensatory damages, punitive damages will not usually top the million dollar bracket so most states put a limit on how much punitive damage they will award the plaintiff.
 In most cases, this is limited to less than ten times the amount of the compensatory damage.

 How damages will be awarded to the plaintiff can also be affected by their role in the accident.
 Most states are governed by “comparative negligence” when awarding damages.
-According to the website of the Law Offices of Yvonne M. Fraser, if you are partially at fault for the accident, it could greatly have an impact on the amount of damage you will get.
+If you are partially at fault for the accident, it could greatly have an impact on the amount of damage you will get.
 In addition, in some states the concept of “contributory negligence” is adopted.
 This means that if you were deemed partially at fault for the accident, you might not be entitled to receive damages for it.

 Finally, most state laws require the plaintiff to take reasonable steps in mitigating the monetary impact of their injury.
 Sitting back and resting on their laurels will not help the plaintiff get the damage that they desire.